Mathematics Major (B.S.)

 You may download and print out the Math Major worksheet to help plan your course of study.

 Seven math courses are required to complete a minor in mathematics.
 These courses should include Math 135 and 136, or their equivalent.
 (For example, in the form of AP credit.)
 Math minors must also take Math 205 along with four additional courses, three of which should be at the 200 level or above.
 Furthermore, one of CS 140 and STAT 113 (but not both) can count towards the minor.
+Other 200 or 300 level Stats courses also count towards the minor, as do other cross-listed courses as described above.
 However, Math 110, 123 and 134 may not be counted toward the minor.

 You may download and print out the Math Minor worksheet to help plan your course of study.